jvelilla/git_commands/README.md

 ```
 Apply the work done stash at index 1.

-### To remove stash from the list
+### To remove a stash entry from the list

 ```
 git stash drop 0
 ```
-I will remove the stash at index 0, if the list is empty you will get an error like this
+I will remove the stash at index 0, if the list is empty you will get an error like this.
+The same issue applies if you try to drop an index that doesn't exit.
 ```
 error: refs/stash@{0} is not a valid reference
 ```